Akrofu: Geography

 Akrofu is about 15 km from Ho, the Volta regional capital.
 It has Sokode to the south west, Klefe, Ziavi, and Hlefi to the south east, Wegbe Kpalime to the North West and Bame to the North East.

-Akrofu is made up of two major communities; Xeviwofe and Agove with Xeviwofe being the seat of the Fiaga (Paramount Chief).
+Akrofu is made up of two major communities; Xeviwofe and Agove, each of these towns has their separate Fiaga (Paramount Chief).
+Volta Region, Ghana.
 There are other settler villages such as Dzebukope, Kpetorkope, etc. as part of Akrofu's traditional setup.

 History

 The people of Akrofu migrated from Ìlé Ifẹ̀, a Yorùbá city in Nigeria with other Ewe groups, and later through Dahomey, Benin.
 This group finally disintegrated in Notsie in the Republic of Togo.
 They were led from Notsie by their leaders Amega Blema, Xortor, and Xe.
 Amega Xe died when they got to the current settlement of the people of Akrofu.
 Few people were selected to stay on that land in memory of their late leader Amega Xe.
 The others moved on to form Saviefe, Sovie, and Alavanyo communities.
 These four communities are collectively called Sakomeawó, and they celebrate the Sasadu Festival.

-After the death of Amega Xe, Kanuda Kodzo took over the mantle to establish the current Akrofu community.